"The Defenestration of Prague"

 Meanwhile, I like Bruce Baker's sketch of the dead Stebbins in the bathtub, and there's a letter to the editor from me on page 20 and praise for my previous two-parter, "Assignment: Vienna" ("the best of the two-part tales yet") from regular letter-to-the-editor writer David Miller on page 21.
 Part 2 of the story appeared in the August 1986 issue.

-Happily, Part 1 was reprinted thirty-two years later in a hard-covered British anthology, Agents & Spies (Flame Tree Publishing, 2018), with the original layout error corrected, and then it was correctly reprinted again, later the same year, in Issue #8 of The Digest Enthusiast, with Part 2 scheduled for Issue #9 at the beginning of 2019.
+Happily, Part 1 was reprinted thirty-two years later in a hard-covered British anthology, Agents & Spies (Flame Tree Publishing, 2018), with the original layout error corrected, and then it was correctly reprinted again, later the same year, in Issue #8 of The Digest Enthusiast.
+Then, at the beginning of 2019, Part 2 was included in DE #9.

 Return to Bibliography.